Sewer56/sewer56-archives-nx/docs/Specification/Table-Of-Contents.md

 ## File Entries

-Use known fixed size and are 4 byte aligned to improve parsing speed; size 20-24 bytes per item depending on variant.
+Use known fixed size and are word aligned to improve parsing speed; size 20-24 bytes per item depending on variant.

 ### Implicit Property: Chunk Count